 We know that the power of an image is in the subliminal, emotional impact it makes on the viewer.
 Because engagement is unconscious, the impact of the image is all the more influential on the way somebody feels about your site, your business.

-Always think very carefully what your photographs should be of.
-They tell a complete story
+Always think very carefully about your photos.
+They tell your complete story in the subtlest of ways

 The battle for engagement can be lost, or won, on a photograph.
 Make them as good as they can be